JWF-Official/otto-search-open-source/docs/admin/installation-docker.rst

 Use command ``container ls`` to list running containers, add flag `-a
 <https://docs.docker.com/engine/reference/commandline/container_ls>`__ to list
 exited containers also.
-With ``container stop`` a running container can be stoped.
+With ``container stop`` a running container can be stopped.
 To get rid of a container use ``container rm``:

 .. code:: sh

    $ docker container ls
    CONTAINER ID   IMAGE             COMMAND                  CREATED         ...
-   2f998d725993   Otto/Otto   "/sbin/tini -- /usr/…"   7 minutes ago   ...
+   2f998d725993   searxng/searxng   "/sbin/tini -- /usr/…"   7 minutes ago   ...

    $ docker container stop 2f998
    $ docker container rm 2f998

 .. sidebar:: Warning

-   This might remove all docker items, not only those from Otto.
+   This might remove all docker items, not only those from SearXNG.

-If you won't use docker anymore and want to get rid of all conatiners & images use the following *prune* command:
+If you won't use docker anymore and want to get rid of all containers & images use the following *prune* command:

 .. code:: sh